 Getting arrested and charged with driving under the influence (DUI) can be a stressful and frightening experience.
-However, the arrest is just the start of a lengthy process that can potentially have very serious consequences on many aspects of your life.
+However, the arrest is just the start of a lengthy process that can have very serious consequences on many aspects of your life.
 If convicted, you may face harsh penalties that include jail time, hefty fines and a suspension of your driver's license.

 The biggest misconception people have about being charged with a DUI is that there is no defense.
 There are a lot of potential defense strategies, but you need to work with an attorney who understands the science behind DUI cases and who will work with the proper experts to review your case to identify areas where the state is falling short.
 It's really important for you to understand that there is hope.